xdmushui/partner-center-sdk/develop/get-a-list-of-availabilities-for-a-sku.md

 - Partner Center

-This topic describes how to get a collection of availabilities in particular country for a specified product and SKU.
+This topic describes how to get a collection of availabilities in a particular country for a specified product and SKU.

 ## Prerequisites